guotong1988/guotong1988.github.io/research/_posts/2024-01-01-textgen-improved-by-correct.md

 #### 4.3 The Advantage Of Our Method

-In this section we illustrate the advantage of our method, compared to the baseline methods above.
+In this section, we illustrate the advantages of our method compared to the baseline methods mentioned above.

-First, we want to fix the ambiguous data in initial training dataset.
-If we label all the training dataset to remove the ambiguous data.
-The labeling amount is about 10x to our method.
-Our Self-Predict and Choose method avoids to search all the data in the training dataset and narrow the scope to be labeled.
+First, we aim to resolve ambiguous data in the initial training dataset.
+If we were to label the entire training dataset to eliminate ambiguous data, the labeling effort would be approximately 10 times greater than our method requires.
+Our Self-Predict and Choose method avoids searching through all data in the training dataset and narrows the scope requiring labeling.

-Second, the manually labeling error may cause wrong removing from the training dataset.
-In Step-5, we want to remove the error data while also overcoming manual annotation errors.
-So we design this algorithm that will not affect the model performance even if some right data is removed by mistake.
-Because we observe that some of the right data may be removed, but the error data has a greater negative impact.
+Second, manual labeling errors might lead to incorrect removal of data from the training dataset.
+In Step-5, we address both error removal and manual annotation inaccuracies.
+Our designed algorithm ensures model performance remains unaffected even if some valid data is mistakenly removed, as we observe that while some valid data might be eliminated, erroneous data has a significantly greater negative impact.

 #### 4.4 The Pipeline Steps Order

 The order of several steps in our pipeline is crucial for the result.
 We illustrate the reasons in this section.

 We put the Step-3 before the Step-5.
 The reason is that we first need to correct the ambiguous data of out-of-distribution.
 Then we use Step-5 to remove in-distribution error data.
 If there are more ambiguous data in Step-3, there will be more error data in Step-5.
 It will consume more time to achieve the standard.